Renewable Natural Resources, Regime Shift and Hysteresis: Optimal harvest

+When $\pi$, $\rho$ and $x_p$ are small, the discounted value of high-fecundity is relatively high and at the margin, the planner prefers high-fecundity to low-fecundity.
+If $\pi$, $\rho$ and $x_p$ are too large, the planner prefers low-fecundity and will not implement an austere harvest policy.

-In particular, provided that $\hat{\underline h}(x_p)\le\tilde f(x_p)$, there is an endogenous tipping point, $x_p'$ (possibly trivial with $x_p'=0$).
-Above $x_p'$, the optimal trajectory is austere and at time $\tau$, $\hat x_{*\tau}=x_p$ and thereafter, the optimal trajectory follows the high-fecundity solution from \Cref{sec:constrained}.
-Below $x_p'$, austerity is too costly and the optimal harvest is the standard policy which converges to the low notional steady-state, $\hat{\underline x}$.
+If $\pi$, $\rho$ and $x_p$ are sufficiently low, then there is an endogenous tipping point, $x_p'$ (possibly trivial with $x_p'=0$).
+Above $x_p'$, the value of the terminal payoff, $e^{-\rho T}V^*(x_p)$, is relatively high and austere harvests can optimally attain high fecundity.
+Below $x_p'$, austerity is too costly and the planner employs the standard policy which converges to the low notional steady-state, $\hat{\underline x}$.

-The condition that $\hat{\underline h}(x_p)\le\tilde f(x_p)$ implies that high-fecundity is relatively valuable, ensuring the existence of an optimal, austere harvest policy that transitions the ecosystem to high-fecundity.
-The following Proposition provides sufficient conditions. \begin{proposition} If $\pi$, $\rho$ and $x_p$ are sufficiently small then $\hat{\underline h}(x_p)\le\tilde f(x_p)$. \end{proposition}

-When the conditions of \Cref{prop:bound-low-policy} hold, the value of the terminal payoff, $e^{-\rho T}V^*(x_p)$, is high and austere harvests can optimally attain high fecundity.
-Otherwise, high fecundity is not sufficiently attractive and the planner prefers the low-fecundity, standard harvest policy.